FSSAI has published a guidance document on the use of supplements/ products intended for sportspersons

 - The products sold under this category through retail outlets should ensure proper storage conditions.

-Consumers must be aware about the difference between health supplements and sports supplements.
-They must read the label and claims, if any, and also must be aware of the prohibited substances as per WADA.
+Consumers must be aware of the difference between health supplements and sports supplements.
+They must read the label and claims if any, and also must be aware of the prohibited substances as per WADA.
 In addition to this, the following should be ensured by the consumers: